 During this past year, schools received two on-site visits from a Children's Institute consultant to address programmatic questions, offer guidance and support, and help support the team address clinical issues that arose during playroom sessions.
 Every building received a visit in the fall and the spring.
 The fall visit included the building supervisor/school based social worker or psychologist and child associate(s).
 The intent of the fall meeting was to review the previous year's data with the team, address start up plans for Primary Project, prepare for national certification, and address any concerns early in the year to ensure a strong implementation.
-The second visit occurred between April and June and included the mainly the supervisor and child associate.
-The focus of the second visit centered on a review of the year (highlights and challenges) in implementation and planning forward for the 2016-17 school year.
-Emphasis over the last couple of years has been to invite building administrators at either visit to share highlights of the program and address any questions or concerns.
-Throughout the year, the consultant remains in contact with Primary Project personnel through e-mails and phone communication
+The second visit occurred between April and June and included mainly the supervisor and child associate.
+The focus of the second visit centers on a review of the year (highlights and challenges) in implementation and planning forward for the 2017-18 school year.
+Administrators are encouraged to join the visit so that highlights of the program can be shared and challenges can be addressed in an efficient way.
+Throughout the year, the consultant remains in contact with Primary Project personnel through e-mails and phone communication.